tcrurav/git-step-by-step-instructions/README.md

   - Step 10: Dragging items to the Ready column.
   - Step 11: Dragging items to the In-progress column.
   - Step 12: Converting items in issues.
+  - Step 13: Assigning repository to the issue.
-  - Step 13: Assigning issues to developers.
+  - Step 14: Assigning issues to developers.
 * Steps working locally on an issue.
-  - Step 14: Creating a new branch locally from develop with name issue#n
+  - Step 15: Creating a new branch locally from develop with name issue#n
-  - Step 15: working on the issue#n.
+  - Step 16: working on the issue#n.
-  - Step 16: git add, commit and push to remote branch issue#n
+  - Step 17: git add, commit and push to remote branch issue#n
 * Steps in Github to Create, Review, Accept or Deny, and finally Merge a pull request
-  - Step 17: Creating pull request for issue#1
+  - Step 18: Creating pull request for issue#1
-  - Step 18: Reviewing pull request for issue#1
+  - Step 19: Reviewing pull request for issue#1
-  - Step 19: Merging into develop or Requesting Changes for issue#1
+  - Step 20: Merging into develop from issue#1
 * Steps in Github to merge from develop to main
-  - Step 20: Same steps 17 to 19 but now from merge from develop to main
+  - Step 21: Same steps 18 to 20 but now from merge from develop to main

 In the next sections we will see all this steps a bit deeper.